-Motivated and talented graduate students are fundamental to the success of both the research and teaching missions of the Department of Geological and Atmospheric Sciences.
+Motivated and talented graduate students are fundamental to the success of both the research and teaching missions of the Department of Geological and Atmospheric Sciences (GEAT).
 The department has a well-established reputation for educating highly successful masters and doctoral students.
 Graduates have good comprehension of basic principles, a capacity for critical and independent thought, and an ability to communicate their research effectively.
 Earning a graduate degree enriches students, widens their career opportunities, and significantly increases their lifetime earning potential Read what some of our alumni have to say.

 Applicants wishing to obtain details about our programs are encouraged to direct inquiries to our Graduate applications coordinators: